Lummi Nation

 The Small Community Cohort Program Project

-Through participation in the Small Communities Cohort, Lummi Nation seeks to increase resilience for coastal communities in the face of sea level rise and riverine flooding by supporting an update to Lummi’s first climate action plan, the Climate Change Mitigation and Adaptation Plan 2016-2026 (CCMAP).
+Through participation in the Small Communities Cohort, Lummi Nation is working with the Collaborative to increase resilience for coastal communities in the face of sea level rise and riverine flooding by updating Lummi’s first climate action plan, the Climate Change Mitigation and Adaptation Plan 2016-2026 (CCMAP).
 This project will help incorporate sea level rise and flood risk modeling findings from a recently completed Coastal Resilience Plan as well as any other vulnerability assessment findings into the CCMAP update.

 Project Goals